Zizaco/confide-mongo/README.md

 **Basic setup:**

-1. Database connection in `config/database.php` running properly.
+1. Mongo database connection in `config/database.php` running properly.
-2. Correct model and table names in `config/auth.php`.
+2. Correct model and collection names in `config/auth.php`.
 They will be used by Confide all the time.
 3. `from` configuration in `config/mail.php`.

 **Configuration:**